The most common Expedition configuration on a race boat is a dedicated computer in the nav station and a roaming tablet.

 A physical connection to the instruments, so lessens the risk of lost connections

 There is no chance of dropping it over-board or otherwise damaging it

 Note that a good, fast wireless connection is essential.

-Historically, the main tablet used has been the Panasonic CF07, however these are no longer produced and are becoming obsolete.
-In addition, they can only be used with Windows XP, which is also obsolete.
+Historically, the main tablet used was the Panasonic CF07.
+However these are no longer produced and can only be used with Windows XP, which is also obsolete.